-5. Lift the handle so that it stands up.
-Use the handle to slowly pull the lamp out of the projector.
+Lift the handle so that it stands up.
+Use the handle 12.
+Replace the lamp cover on the projector.
+7. to slowly pull the lamp out of the projector.

-Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector.
+Pulling it too guickly may cause the lamp to 13 break and scatter broken glass in the projector.

-Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials.
+Do not place the lamp in locations where water might splash on it, children can reach it. or near flammable materials.

 Do not insert your hands into the projector after the lamp is removed.
 If you touch the optical components inside, it could cause color unevenness and distortion of the projected pictures.

-6. As shown in the figure, hold the new lamp and align the two locators on the lamp with the holes on the projector, and then insert the lamp all the way into the projector.
+8. As shown in the figure, hold the new lamp and align the two locators on the lamp with the holes on the projector, and then insert the lamp all the way into the projector.